altera-fpga/hls-samples/Tutorials/Features/experimental/hostpipes/README.md

 #### Host pipe properties

 Host pipes use a fourth template parameter beyond the three described earlier.
 This template parameter uses the oneAPI properties class to allow users to define additional semantic properties for a host pipe.
 The use of these properties is beyond the scope of this tutorial.
-You can find their definitions and usage in the *[Intel® oneAPI Programming Guide](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/)*.
+You can find their definitions and usage in the *[HLS IP Gen Handbook](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/)*.
 Omitting the properties parameter (as has been done for the host pipes in this code sample) gives the host pipe the default values for these properties as described in the guide.

 ### Host Pipe API